Few-UI/few-custom-element/docs/doc/state-management.md

                                             +-----------+
 ```

-## A perfect example for calculator
+## An example for calculator

+Given viewModel:
 ```
 class Calculator
 {